STEMM occupations are projected to be some of the fastest growing in the next 10 years. Students need to start planning for this growth now.

-Of the 20 occupations projected to have the most growth in the US between 2020 and 2030, almost all require some STEM education and experience.
-Some of the highest-paid STEM-focused occupations require advanced postsecondary educations: 2021 median annual pay for nurse practitioners was $120,680; for information security analysts $102,600; and for statisticians $95,570.
-But several fast-growing STEM occupations require only an associate?s degree or a high school diploma, including wind turbine technicians, solar energy installers, exercise trainers, and occupational therapy assistants.
+Of the 20 occupations projected to have the most growth in the US between 2020 and 2030, almost all require some STEMM education and experience.
+Some of the highest-paid STEMM-focused occupations require advanced postsecondary educations: 2021 median annual pay for nurse practitioners was $120,680; for information security analysts $102,600; and for statisticians $95,570.
+But several fast-growing STEMM occupations require only an associate?s degree or a high school diploma, including wind turbine technicians, solar energy installers, exercise trainers, and occupational therapy assistants.

 We at CPASS recommend that?communities focus on these strategies to help serve all students:

 Have students start exploring early.
-There are several high-quality resources students can use to explore STEM careers.
+There are several high-quality resources students can use to explore STEMM careers.
 PBS Learning Media has lesson plans and resources for students to research occupations highlighted in the Department of Labor Occupational Outlook Handbook.
-The National Alliance for Partnerships in Equity (NAPE) also has a comprehensive site with information about how to connect students and teachers with STEM professionals, and videos and lesson plans about different STEM careers.
+The National Alliance for Partnerships in Equity (NAPE) also has a comprehensive site with information about how to connect students and teachers with STEMM professionals, and videos and lesson plans about different STEMM careers.